dbcana/dbcana.github.io/README.md

 During this time, I maked maintenence in legacy codes of JAVA, C#, JS, CSS, VB and others.

-At this time, I'm learning Python to future works that I hope in Big Data and Machine Learning.
+I am currently learning Python, R and Cloud Computing for a future work that I hope to achieve as a Data Engineer, Data Analyst or Data Scientist.

 ### Projects at github ###